BigLittle/nvim-p4/README.md

 ```

 ## 🧑‍💻 Usage

+`:P4BlameLine` to show the commit changelist, author, and timestamp that last modified the line.

 `:P4Changes` to see the status of current active client.
 If no client is set, a popup menu will appear.